WheezyE/Winelink/docs/README.md

 # Winelink
 A [Winlink](http://winlink.org/) (RMS Express & VARA) installer Script for the Raspberry Pi 4.

 _This project is very early in development.
-It has lots of bugs._
+It has lots of bugs and should be considered [alpha](https://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha) software._

 ## UPDATE 11/1/2021
 RMS Express v1.5.41.0 introduced some major bugs into Winelink at the moment.
 Please standby as bugs are found and fixed.
- - _Using the Channel Browser crashes RMS Express._
+ - _Using the Channel Browser can crash RMS Express.
+Check [here](https://github.com/WheezyE/Winelink/issues/16#issuecomment-987994118) for a fix if this happens._
+ - _COM ports may be inaccessible (for Radio PTT & PACTOR control).
+Try [this](https://github.com/WheezyE/Winelink/issues/17#issuecomment-990374821) to see if it fixes COM ports._
  - _Running ARDOP long enough crashes RMS Express._
  - _Sometimes RMS Express crashes when starting up._